-Street Fighter is officially returning with Street Fighter 6, with Ryu, Chun-Li, and new and old friends taking center stage, along with a whole new look for the classic fighting game’s graphics.
-It’s good timing, too, as the Street Fighter franchise turns 35 this year and is ready for a big comeback (Street Fighter 5 launched more than six years ago in 2016).
+Street Fighter is officially returning with Street Fighter 6.
+Ryu, Chun-Li, and new and old friends will take center stage, along with a whole new look for the classic fighting game’s graphics.
+It’s good timing, too, as the Street Fighter franchise just turned 35 last year, and is ready for a big comeback (Street Fighter 5 launched more than six years ago in 2016).

 Interested in learning more?
 Wondering if Street Fighter 6 will be coming to your gaming platform of choice?
 Capcom’s going to be dropping more info from now up until launch.
 In the meantime, here’s everything we know and what you can expect.

 Street Fighter 6 is set to release on June 2, 2023.

 Unlike Street Fighter 5, the new entry in this series will no longer be a console exclusive.
 Street Fighter 6 will launch on PS4, PS5, Xbox Series X/S, and PC simultaneously, which is great news for Xbox players in particular who missed out on the last entry.

 Following a brief countdown in February 2022, Capcom released a teaser trailer officially announcing the upcoming Street Fighter 6 that featured a pose-off between Ryu and Luke, presumably before a battle.
 For longtime fans of the series, the trailer was particularly interesting for a few reasons, notably:

 - New character Luke gets a lot of screen time in the teaser.
 That may be confusing since he was only added in one of the last updates made to Street Fighter 5 in late 2021.
 However, the DLCs have given Luke a lot of attention and were clearly setting him up to be a part of Street Fighter’s future, possibly with a major storyline moving forward.
 That seems even more likely now, but don’t worry — Ken and the gang will all still be there at launch.